Probate Q&A Series

 1. Detailed Answer

 When a foreclosed property in North Carolina sells for more than the mortgage balance and sale costs, the excess proceeds—called surplus funds—remain with the clerk of superior court.
-If the property belonged to someone who has died, heirs or the estate’s personal representative can claim that surplus to pay estate debts, court costs, and other probate expenses.
+If the property belonged to someone who has died, the estate’s personal representative can claim that surplus to pay estate debts, court costs, and other probate expenses.

 Here’s how to recover those funds: